 TACTICS FOR BIVY TENTS

-If you decide to use a bivy tent then it’s important that you learn how to employ it affectively.
+If you decide to use a bivy tent then it’s important that you learn how to employ it effectively.
 One common system the ‘Fowler Style’ which has been used by Mick Fowler and his partners to great effect over many years.
-For this a team of two carry one bivy bag and one tent, meaning if there aren’t any spots where the tent can be pitched, then one person can use the bivy bag, while the other raps themselves up in the tent (you may do this on a route which has no ledges big enough for two.
-If you find yourself in a situation where you can sit side by side, but are unable to pitch the tent, then it can also be used as a giant two person bivy sack, either pulled up, or over your heads.
+For this a team of two carry one bivy bag and one tent, meaning if there aren’t any spots where the tent can be pitched, then one person can use the bivy bag, while the other wraps themselves up in the tent (you may do this on a route which has no ledges big enough for two.
+If you find yourself in a situation where you can sit side by side, but are unable to pitch the tent, then it can also be used as a giant two-person bivy sack, either pulled up or over your heads.
 This is also a good technique when you just want to crash out and want the extra warmth (perhaps you’re sleeping under a bolder and there’s no room to pitch the tent).
-Tent pegs can be left at home when camping high, as ice axes, crampons and stuff sacks can be used instead – and if it’s rocky then larks foot slings to the guy points and use rocks to hold it in place.
-Using a tent/bivy bag in this combination can give you a very light and effective bivy system as light as 1.5 kg (Epic tent and bivy bag), which is lighter and less bulky than two Gore-Tex bivy bags (and also about the same price), and what more it’ll be considerably more the versatile.
+Tent pegs can be left at home when camping high, like ice axes, crampons and stuff sacks can be used instead – and if it’s rocky then larks foot slings to the guy points and use rocks to hold it in place.
+Using a tent/bivy bag in this combination can give you a very light and effective bivy system as light as 1.5 kg (Epic tent and bivvy bag), which is lighter and less bulky than two Gore-Tex bivy bags (and also about the same price), and what more it’ll be considerably more versatile.